The-Known-Galaxy/archives/jedi/unknown_regions/lehon/lehon.md

 This makes the planet a remarkable treasure trove of Rakatan history and ruins.

 # Section 1

 DESCRIPTION
-ìThis planetís a technological graveyard.î - Canderous Ordo
+‚ÄúThis planet‚Äôs a technological graveyard.‚Äù - Canderous Ordo

 Between 35,000 - 25,200 BBY the Rakata used this as their homeworld.
 The Rakata, a species motivated by conquest and destruction, and characterised by extremely advanced technology, had enslaved hundreds of species during this period.